 Although its overall build quality and ergonomics are decent, the Logitech G500 is a little overpriced at $100.
-You could easily get newer and better mice for less than that.
+You could quickly get newer and better mice for less than that.

-Over the years, Logitech has released a number of programmable mice in the market.
-Personally, I have set high expectations for Logitech products knowing that reputation is something that the brand has built upon over the years.
+Over the years, Logitech has released several programmable mice in the market.
+I have set high expectations for Logitech products knowing that reputation is something that the brand has built upon over the years.
 Does the G500 meet my standards?
 Well, let’s find out.

-The build quality of this mouse is impressive.
+The Grade of the mouse Would Be Striking.
 Of course, this is nothing out of the ordinary considering Logitech’s proven track record.
 However, I was a little disappointed with the material used for the sides of the mouse.
-I personally did not fancy the rough surface on the sides.
+I did not fancy the rough surface on the sides.
 More on comfort below.

-The G500 has 10 strategically placed programmable buttons on the mouse (which includes the left, right and scroll wheel buttons), only 3 buttons less from the $99 Logitech G700.
-I had no problems reaching all the buttons with ease and quickness with my considerably large hand though I feel that those with a smaller hand might not experience the same convenience.
-The buttons can only be customized via Logitech’s SetPoint software which is fairly easy to use.
+The G500 has ten strategically placed programmable buttons on the mouse (which includes the left, right, and scroll wheel buttons), only three buttons less from the $99 Logitech G700.
+I had no problems reaching all the buttons with ease and quickness with my considerably large hand though I feel that those with a smaller side might not experience the same convenience.
+The buttons can only be customized via Logitech’s SetPoint software, which is relatively easy to use.

-Under the scroll wheel is a button which allows you to engage and disengage the ratchet for the scroll wheel with a simple click of the button.
-Once the ratchet is disengaged, you will be able to scroll fast and freely which can be useful not so much for gaming, but more for those who has to endure reading long documents on the computer and or reading from the net.
+Under the scroll wheel is a button that allows you to engage and disengage the ratchet for the scroll wheel with a simple click of the button.
+Once the ratchet is disconnected, you will be able to scroll fast and freely, which can be useful not so much for gaming but more for those who have to endure reading long documents on the computer and or reading from the net.

-Logitech advertises that the G500 comes with onboard memory which lets you take your profile settings with you.
-However, Logitech fails to mention that its 8kb onboard memory only allows one universal profile to be saved at any one time onto the mouse.
+Logitech advertises that the G500 comes with onboard memory, which lets you take your profile settings with you.
+However, Logitech fails to mention that its 8kb built-in memory only allows one universal profile to be saved at any one time onto the mouse.
 This feature will not benefit those who intend to play multiple genres of games outside their homes.
-Further, any change of profile must also be done through SetPoint which can be a hassle if you are not on your personal computer.
+Further, any change of profile must also be done through SetPoint, which can be a hassle if you are not on your personal computer.

-The G500 also comes with a customizable weight kit which allows one to add to the weight of the mouse to up to 27 grams manually.
+The G500 also comes with a customizable weight kit, which allows one to add to the weight of the mouse to up to 27 grams manually.
 Of course, weight customization is an individual preference.
-Personally and unlike most others, I prefer a slightly heavier mouse for my FPS gaming as it gives me slightly better accuracy for sniping purposes.
+Personally, and unlike most others, I prefer a slightly heavier mouse for my FPS gaming as it gives me somewhat better accuracy for sniping purposes.

-The G500 is ergonomically designed but as mentioned earlier, not everyone will find this mouse comfortable to hold.
-This is largely due to the rough texture at the sides of the mouse which rubs against my skin every time I move the position of my thumb.
+The G500 is ergonomically designed, but as mentioned earlier, not everyone will find this mouse comfortable to hold.
+This is mainly due to the rough texture at the sides of the mouse, which rubs against my skin every time I move the position of my thumb.
 For this sole reason, I would not advise using the G500 for long hours of gaming.
-The mouse is clearly meant for those with larger hands as the surface is rather wide.
-The G500 is non-ambidextrous and we would suggest that any left-handers stay clear of it.
+The mouse is clearly meant for those with larger hands as the surface is rather broad.
+The G500 is non-ambidextrous, and we would suggest that any left-handers stay clear of it.

 At the price of $100, I find it hard to recommend the G500.
-Even with all the features the G500 has to offer, it flaws in several major departments.
-A good example would be its the onboard memory.
+Even with all the features, the G500 has to offer, its flaws in several significant departments.
+A good example would be its onboard memory.
 As an avid gamer, I tend to bring my mouse along with me out of the house.
 As I play a wide variety of games ranging from Black Ops 2 to Guild Wars 2, I need the multiple profiles which many mice, including the SteelSeries Sensei or Logitech’s very own G700, has to offer.

-In terms of its appearances, the G500 fails to give me an impression that it is something worth the fairly high price of $100.
-I base my judgment on the lack of illumination and cheap black and white glossy design on the surface of the mouse.
+In terms of its appearances, the G500 fails to give me the impression that it is something worth the reasonably high price of $100.
+I base my judgment on the lack of illumination and cheap black and glossy white design on the surface of the mouse.

-The G500 performs generally well though the same can be said for most of Logitech’s gaming mice.
-Logitech, through the G500, has proven itself in its ability to maintain the high performance standards and build quality expected from its gaming mouse range and should be given credit for that.
-But why pay more when a cheaper G400s at $59.99 could give the same experience, if not better?
+The G500 generally performs well though the same can be said for most of Logitech’s gaming mice.
+Logitech, through the G500, has proven itself in its ability to maintain the high-performance standards and build quality expected from its gaming mouse range and should be given credit for that.
+But why pay more when a cheaper G400s at $59.99 could provide the same experience, if not better?
 Further, the G400s, like many other Logitech mice, does not suffer from the same sandpapery surface that is present in the G500.

 - Good build quality.